-\paragraph{Summary of contributions.} This paper makes three contributions to the problem of algorithmic reasoning.
-First, we develop a fast approximation procedure for efficiently finding the optimal parameter-sharing paradigms as a branching network, and we empirically validate that it accurately approximates true performance across various models.
-Second, we design an automatic branching network that can improve the average performance over multiple algorithmic reasoning tasks and can build on any base model.
-Third, we evaluate our algorithm across graph and text-based algorithmic reasoning tasks and show that our algorithm yields competitive performance with the best trade-off in runtime and model memory.
-Our work reinforces the importance of several open problems relating to algorithmic reasoning, in particular the learnability of an algorithm via neural networks \cite{velivckovic2021neural,luca2024simulation}, and generalization in algorithmic reasoning \cite{georgiev2023beyond}.
+\paragraph{Summary of contributions.} This paper makes three contributions to the problem of algorithmic reasoning on graphs: \begin{itemize} \item First, we develop a fast approximation procedure to efficiently identify optimal parameter-sharing paradigms using a branching network, and we empirically validate that it accurately approximates true performance across various models. \item Second, we design an automatic branching network that improves average performance across multiple algorithmic reasoning tasks and can be built on any base model. \item Third, we evaluate our algorithm on graph- and text-based algorithmic reasoning tasks and show that it achieves competitive performance with the best trade-off between runtime and model memory. \end{itemize} Our work reinforces the importance of several open problems relating to algorithmic reasoning, in particular the learnability of an algorithm via neural networks \cite{velivckovic2021neural,luca2024simulation}, and generalization in algorithmic reasoning \cite{georgiev2023beyond}.
 It would be interesting to use the new techniques developed in this paper to better understand the sample complexity (and in-context learnability) of algorithmic reasoning tasks.
-The code for reproducing this work can be found at \url{https://github.com/VirtuosoResearch/Multitask-algorithmic-reasoning}.
+The code for reproducing our findings can be found at \url{https://github.com/VirtuosoResearch/Multitask-algorithmic-reasoning}.